 Selecting data for preservation

-When it is time to preserve your data, you will need to consider which files actually need to be preserved.
+When it is time to preserve your data, you will need to carefully consider exactly which components of your research need to be preserved.
 Answering "yes" to any of the following questions with regard to a particular data file or set of data may indicate that those data should be preserved for the long-term.

 - Do the data support published research?